com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 you just want to stage your module on `oss.sonatype.org` or you want Mill to complete the release process to Maven Central.

-If you are publishing multiple artifacts, you can also use `target/bin/mill mill.scalalib.PublishModule/publishAll1 as described [here](http://www.lihaoyi.com/mill/page/common-project-layouts.html#publishing)
+If you are publishing multiple artifacts, you can also use `mill mill.scalalib.PublishModule/publishAll` as described [here](http://www.lihaoyi.com/mill/page/common-project-layouts.html#publishing)